New Beta V2.1 Release!

 Don't worry, we don't spam

-A list of the various use cases for a blockchain API to foster efficiency, improve speed of blockchain-based transactions while promoting mass adoption of blockhain technology.
+Various use cases for a blockchain API to foster efficiency, improve speed of blockchain transactions while promoting adoption of blockhain technology.

 How webhooks can be used to process deposits on the blockchain automatically to improve efficiency, and speed.